jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 ## Performance
-When the RC1 is complete, we'll assess its performance in a separate post, a link to which will be conveniently provided here.
-Things to be considered in the assessment include:
+When the RC1 is complete, we'll assess its performance in a separate post, a link to which will be provided here.
+Things to be considered in the assessment
+include:
 - Speed of magazine changes
 - Muscle fatigue from a long day of shootin' stuff up
 - Ease of maneuvering in close quarters